 If you’re a newer agent, you’ve probably struggled about what to put on those business cards.
 Maybe you have shied away from putting ‘salesperson’.
 I know.
-To some, the word ‘salesperson’ has a negative meaning.
-It did to me as a new agent.
-I came from the world of music, where there was no ‘sales resistance’ and everyone respected me because I was a college music teacher.

 The Value of Being a Salesperson

 I learned the value of becoming a salesperson–a really, really good salesperson, because I learned I could help people do what they wanted to do–and just needed someone to facilitate that.

 Where would we be without sales skills and salespeople?
 Here are some of the notable people today that you don’t think are in sales–but who have really, really good sales skills (and have to have, to get us to embrace their ideas):

 Madonna (she may not be the best singer, but, boy, does she know how to sell herself)